FEAScript/FEAScript-core/CONTRIBUTING.md

    import { FEAScriptModel, plotSolution, printVersion } from "[USER_DIRECTORY]/FEAScript-core/src/index.js";
    ```

    FEAScript can be run on a local server.
+Ensure you start the server from the workspace root directory, where both `FEAScript-core` and `FEAScript-website` folders are located, to correctly resolve relative paths in the HTML files.
 To start a local server, you can use [Python HTTP Server](https://docs.python.org/3/library/http.server.html):

    ```bash
    python -m http.server